ftchirou/faical.dev/src/tri-state-booleans/README.md

 }
 ```

 The code compiles but in both cases, we're equating the cases of `isSuccess` being `nil` to the payment attempts being unsuccessful and potentially prompting the user to retry again.
 However, `nil` here doesn't mean that the payment attempt was unsuccessful.
-It means *something bad happened on the server and we don't know whether the payment attempt was successful or not*.
+It means *something unexpected happened on the server and we don't know whether the payment attempt was successful or not*.

 The right way to update `handlePaymentAttempt` is to handle the case of `nil` values separately.